ashsmith/ashsmithio/_posts/2014-12-23-simple-magento2-controller-module.md

     ...
 }
+?>
 {% endhighlight %}

 What this method returns in the namespaced class it is expecting, and we can see from the parameters it passes a namespace, which when we step through the code using xDebug (requesting the page `/helloworld/index/` we see this `$namespace` is `index`. `$module` is `Ashsmith_HelloWorld`, `$area` = `null`, and `$action` = `index`.

-I will go into Magento 2 routing in a future post though.
-Let's focus on building this module! (yes, this is me trying to keep myself on track here...)
+I want to cover Magento 2 routing in more depth at a later stage.
+So we'll leave this here for now.

-Ok, so we have created our controller.
+We have created our controller.
 Let's create a block next, our file will be: `app/code/Ashsmith/HelloWorld/Block/HelloWorld.php`.
 Now, in this example we're not going implement any methods, so technically speaking this block is completely pointless.
-But, I'm here to describe how to create a block, not the methods in it (you'll still have access to those methods in your template as usual).
+But, it's here to describe how to create a block, not the methods in it (you'll still have access to those methods in your template as usual, through the use of the `$this` variable).

 {% highlight php %}
 <?php